 Charter public schools thrive in Colorado.

-- Colorado charter public schools collectively serve over 120,000 students, representing approximately 13 percent of public school enrollment in the state.
+- Colorado charter public schools collectively serve over 133,000 students, representing over 15 percent of public school enrollment in the state.

-- If Colorado charter public schools were combined into one school district, it would be the largest school district in the state.
+- If Colorado charter public schools were combined into one school district, it would be the largest school district in the state by over 40 percent.